-The Consolidated Appropriations Act, 2022, approved by Congress and signed into law by President Joseph R. Biden Jr. on March 15, 2022, provides funding for the National Endowment for the Humanities at $180 million, an increase of $12.5 million over the agency’s Fiscal Year 2021 appropriation.
+WASHINGTON, D.C. — The Consolidated Appropriations Act, 2023, approved by Congress and signed into law by President Joseph R. Biden Jr. on December 29, 2022, provides $207 million in funding for the National Endowment for the Humanities (NEH), an increase of $27 million over the agency’s Fiscal Year 2022 appropriation.

-In addition to providing support for NEH’s seven grantmaking divisions, this appropriation also supports local and regional humanities programs administered by the network of 56 state, jurisdictional, and interim humanities councils.
-The legislation also provides $5 million for NEH’s “A More Perfect Union” initiative, focused on civics and history education and projects that explore the nation’s quest to create a more just and inclusive society.
+In addition to providing support for NEH’s grantmaking divisions, this appropriation also supports local and regional humanities programs administered by the network of 56 state, jurisdictional, and interim humanities councils.
+The legislation also provides funding for NEH’s new special initiative, American Tapestry: Weaving Together Past, Present, and Future, which leverages the humanities to strengthen our democracy, advance equity for all, and address our changing climate.

 National Endowment for the Humanities: Created in 1965 as an independent federal agency, the National Endowment for the Humanities supports research and learning in history, literature, philosophy, and other areas of the humanities by funding selected, peer-reviewed proposals from around the nation.
 Additional information about the National Endowment for the Humanities and its grant programs is available at neh.gov.